-- 3.1.5 The focus of the global equities pools is to invest in global equities which are constituents of the MSCI All Country World Index.
-The pool is permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All Country World Index, or in cash when deemed desirable by the investment manager. - 3.1.6 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 3.1.7 The global equity pool seeks to earn long-term returns by allocating its assets to a well-diversified mix of Global equities.
-At the same time, all equity portfolios assume a larger amount of risk.
+- 3.1.5 The CIF is expected to have multiple global equity pools to manage the high allocation to this asset class.
+The focus of the global equities pools is to invest in global equities which are constituents of the MSCI All Country World Index.
+Each pool is permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All Country World Index or in cash when deemed desirable by the investment manager. - 3.1.6 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 3.1.7 Each global equity pool seeks to earn long-term returns by allocating its assets to a well-diversified mix of Global equities.
+Equity portfolios are expected to be higher-risk pools than the fixed income pools in so far as they are expected to demonstrate higher volatility in their valuations.
 During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore the equity portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth. - 3.1.8 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+Therefore the equity portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon and therefore should serve as one of the main sources of long-term portfolio growth. - 3.1.8 The pool is permitted to purchase foreign exchange type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than sterling.
 Short selling of stocks is not permitted.